salesforce-marketingcloud/LearningAppAndroid/README.md

 # README

->Marketing Cloud Learning Apps are free to use, but are not official Salesforce.com Marketing Cloud products, and should be considered community projects - these apps are not officially tested or documented.
-For help on any Marketing Cloud Learning App please consult the Salesforce message boards or the issues section of this repository - Salesforce.com Marketing Cloud support is not available for these applications.
+>Marketing Cloud Learning Apps are free to use but are not official Salesforce.com Marketing Cloud products and should be considered community projects--these apps are not officially tested or documented.
+For help on any Marketing Cloud Learning App please consult the Salesforce message boards or the issues section of this repository.
+Salesforce Marketing Cloud support is not available for these applications.

 1. [About](#0001)